Thursday: Quotes, Quotes, and Quotes, Oh My!

 (there is a certain wonderful sweetness and delight in gaining knowledge)

-On that note, we hope you all enjoy Monday's edition of the Morning Tea!
+On that note, we hope you all enjoy Friday's edition of the Morning Tea!

 No cheating!
 Always answer the question first before checking your answer!